Beckham’s stadium complex for Inter Miami taking shape

 “Organized chaos,” Inter Miami sporting director Paul McDonough said as he took a look around the site of the now-demolished Lockhart Stadium where work on a new complex is happening 12 hours a day, seven days a week.
 “But we’ll be ready.”

 These are hectic times for McDonough and Inter Miami, the team headlined by soccer icon David Beckham that will embark on its inaugural MLS season starting early in 2020.
 The team doesn’t have a coach yet.
 Or players.
 Or a schedule.
-Or even the first blade of grass for its new pitch.
+Or even the first blade of grass for its new field.

 Over the next few weeks, all those issues — and countless others — will be addressed.
 Construction is on schedule, with all signals pointing toward everything being ready for the team’s first home match that’s likely to come in March.